Tips for Assignments and Exams

 - Read the exam question/instructions carefully and then read them again.
 It sounds obvious but it could save you from trying to write twelve little essays instead of the three required; like I did, because I did not take the time to understand the instructions properly.

 - If you have a disability or chronic health condition get your Academic Integration Plan sorted early in the session.
 Don’t leave it to the last minute!

 Western Sydney U Tip

 Referencing can be tedious but, if you put in the time and get it right, these will be the easiest marks you can earn.
-Remember, not all units use the same referencing style.
-Check the unit outline for every unit.
+Remember, not all subjects use the same referencing style.
+Check the subject outline for every subject.

 Turnitin is a software program that checks assignments for plagiarism.
 Find out more about Turnitin.

 Avoiding plagiarism: Plagiarism is the unauthorised use or close imitation of the language and thoughts of another author and the representation of those words or thoughts as one’s own original work.
 Plagiarism is a form of stealing.